MatthijsKamstra/haxejs/haxe/about.md

 With Openfl (written on top of Haxe) I can create IOS, Android and html5 applications in a short time.

-I'm focused on JavaScript and NodeJs for the time being but that could easily change.
+I'm focused on JavaScript and NodeJs for the time being but that could change.

 <a name="2ct"></a>
 ## [My two cents](https://en.wikipedia.org/wiki/My_two_cents)